 Basil is a tender herb, and when the cool Fall weather comes in, basil is the first thing to go in our Minnesota garden.
 Unlike the woodier herbs, basil loses much of its flavor when dried, so the best way to preserve the basil for the Winter months is by freezing.
-It does lose its color when frozen however, but if you freeze it as a basil pesto, you are preserving both the taste and the color.
+Unfortunately, it loses its bright green color when frozen, but if you freeze it as a basil pesto, you are preserving both the taste AND the color.
 It’s easy!

 Preserving Basil for the Freshest Taste

-This is because the texture of garlic mellows and deteriorates a bit when frozen.
+The texture of garlic mellows and deteriorates a bit when frozen.
 The flavor of cheese will also mellow and lose some of the flavor upon freezing.
-Freezing pesto in this manner also allows you to customize after thawing by changing up the nuts or opting for a lighter pesto without cheese.
+Freezing pesto without these two ingredients will also allow you to customize after thawing by changing up the nuts or opting for a lighter pesto without cheese.

 So, if you want the very freshest pesto in Winter, make a batch that is nothing but basil and olive oil.
 Seal it and freeze it with thick layer of olive oil on top.
 When ready to use it, thaw it and add the garlic, nuts and cheese while the pasta water is boiling.

-Tip: For preserving the bright green color of pesto, you can “set” its color by first blanching it before processing (i.e., dunk it quickly in boiling water).
+Tip: For preserving the bright green color of pesto, you can “set” its color by first blanching it in boiling water for 30 seconds then plunging leaves into an ice bath.

 Easiest Way to Freeze Pesto

-All of the ingredients in pesto will freeze without much degradation, so if you have all the ingredients on hand and you only want to chop and process once, then by all means make your pesto with the garlic, nuts and cheese and freeze pre-made.
+The ingredients of a classic pesto can be frozen together as a pre-made pesto if you want to save some time when you get ready to use it.
+If you have all the ingredients on hand and you only want to chop and process once, then by all means make your pesto with the garlic, nuts and cheese and freeze pre-made.

 Tip: To thaw frozen pesto, either place in the refrigerator ahead of time or microwave on the defrost setting, stopping and stirring intermittently.